Why Generator Power Problems Can Damage Electronics (And How to Prevent It)

 Low Voltage (Brownout Conditions)

-Low voltage forces devices to draw higher current to compensate.
-This increases internal heat and stresses transformers and capacitors.
+Low voltage forces some devices to draw higher current to compensate.
+This increases internal heat and stresses transformers, capacitors, power supplies, motors, and control boards.

 For a deeper technical explanation, see Generator Produces Power but Voltage Is Too Low or Unstable.